dmwm/PHEDEX/Documentation/README/README-Agents.txt

   		many worker slaves the master will start and keep
 		running.

+# FIXME: we now only need -db defining the DB config file and the DB name
   -db           Used by any agent working with a database.
+Defines
+                the location of the DB-config file which includes usernames and passwords for the different DBs.
+                Directly after the full path to the config file the name of the database has to be given separated by a colon. [-db <PATHtoDBconfig>:<DBname>]

+#   -db		Used by any agent working with a database.
+Defines
-Defines the name of the database to use.
+#   		the name of the database to use.
 For ORACLE this
-		name must be registered in tnsnames.ora in $TNS_ADMIN.
+# 		name must be registered in tnsnames.ora in $TNS_ADMIN.
+#

-  -dbuser	Used by any agent working with a database.
-Defines the user name for connecting to the database.
+#   -dbuser	Used by any agent working with a database.
+Defines
+#   		the user name for connecting to the database.
+#

-  -dbpass	Used by any agent working with a database.
-Defines the password for connecting to the database.
+#   -dbpass	Used by any agent working with a database.
+Defines
+#   		the password for connecting to the database.
+#

-  -dbitype	Used by any agent working with a database.
-Defines the perl DBD library to be used.
+#   -dbitype	Used by any agent working with a database.
+Defines
+#   		the perl DBD library to be used.
 The default is
-		"Oracle".
-Note that interpretation of "-db" option depends on the database "-dbitype" backend.
+# 		"Oracle".
+Note that interpretation of "-db" option
+# 		depends on the database "-dbitype" backend.

 ** Support